Change Your Image

 You Have To Like Wolf Hall Because We Say So!!

-There is an always something suspicious or suspect when a certain movie or TV show gets blanket positive news coverage and at the same time ecstatic reviews from the mainstream.
+There is something suspicious or suspect when a certain movie or TV show gets blanket positive news coverage and at the same time ecstatic reviews from the mainstream.

 This has been happening more frequently with a heavily orchestrated feel.